CryptoOnion/doc/getting_started/multitier_setup.md

 import loci.communicator.tcp._ // the selected communication backend
 ```

 In our example we will use upickle as our serializer and the tcp communication backend.
 Of course you can make different choices for your real world application.
-For more information on this see the the Scala Loci [Github repository](https://github.com/scala-loci/scala-loci).
+For more information on this see the the ScalaLoci [Github repository](https://github.com/scala-loci/scala-loci).

 This example will additionally make use of the [REScala](https://github.com/rescala-lang/REScala) library for reactive and event driven programming in Scala.
 This allows us to model new chat messages as events.